- Majors & Minors

 Pre-engineering.
 Students planning a successful career in engineering often choose physics as their major at Susquehanna and carefully select courses to prepare them for graduate school or employment in an engineering specialty: bioengineering, chemical, civil, computer, electrical and mechanical.

 Prelaw.
 Susquehanna students have an excellent acceptance and achievement record at a wide variety of law schools across the country.
 To prepare for law school, the Law School Admission Council (LSAC) and the American Bar Association (ABA) do not recommend any one course of undergraduate study.
 Students from any major are accepted by and succeed in law school.
 The LSAC and ABA do recommend that students successfully complete a curriculum that will help them to develop their skills in oral and written communication, as well as their analytical reasoning ability.
-The prelaw program works with interested students to obtain internships in the law to provide them with experience that will help them to determine if the law is the right field for them for graduate study.
+The prelaw program works with interested students to obtain internships in the law to provide them with experience that will help them to determine if the law is the right field of graduate study for them.
 A student's undergraduate GPA and LSAT score are important criteria in the law school admission process.
 To assist students preparing for postgraduate study in the law, Susquehanna University has an innovative program that reimburses students for half the cost of taking an LSAT-preparation course to assist them in putting together the best possible law school application.
 Susquehanna University has a general articulation agreement with Capital University Law School that guarantees admittance to Susquehanna graduates who meet certain requirements.
 For information on this and other aspects of the prelaw program, contact the prelaw adviser, Associate Professor of Political Science Michele DeMary.

 The third component of a successful application to a program in the health professions entails experience in the field and community service.
 Susquehanna students are encouraged to experience internships and volunteer opportunities during the academic year, as well as during vacations and breaks.
 Most students design their own experience by working jointly with the health professions adviser and the Career Development Center, or they take advantage of service-learning and travel options focusing on medicine offered through the university or other programs that have been screened by the health professions adviser.
 Sophomore and junior years are the ideal times for these internship experiences.

-Pre-ministry and Church Occupations.
+Preministry and Church Occupations.
 Susquehanna has a special interest in preparing students for service in the church.
 This service can include the ordained ministry, parish work, diaconal ministry, social ministry and ministry in music.
 These career goals typically require graduate study.